department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-intro.md

     - [Concept Map from VitalSignTO.type.name to LOINC code](ConceptMap-VF-VitalsCodes.html)
 - value
   - Blood Pressure - no `.value[x]`, but has `.component` with values
-  - Pain - `.valueQuantity`
+  - Pain - `.valueInteger` - a score 0-10
   - Those with units use `.valueQuantity` else `.valueString`
 - `effectiveDateTime` vital-sign timestamp of when observed
 - `performer` may have contained recorder, and/or observer
   - may have an extension `alternate-reference` that points to a Location resource identifying the VAMC where the vital-sign was first recorded
 - `identifier` will hold the record identifier from Vista
 - `.bodySite` may hold the bodySite from qualifiers
-- `.extension[observation-bodyPosition]` may hold the bodyPosition from qualfiers
+- `.extension[observation-bodyPosition]` may hold the bodyPosition from qualifiers
 - `.method` may hold the method from qualifiers
 - `.device` may hold the device from qualifiers
 - `.component.code` may hold any other qualifiers, with no `.component.value[x]`